African traditional religions and other religions

 Traditional African religions have shared notable relationships with other religions, cultures, and traditions.

-Throughout the history, they are often noted for having one of the oldest presence in the world, and also applauded for its tolerance with other religions.
+Throughout the history, they are often noted for having one of the oldest presence in the world, and also applauded for their tolerance to other religions.

 Hinduism

 Like Hinduism, the traditional African religion recognizes the presence of one supreme deity as well as the existence of God in multiple aspects.

 Traditional Igbo doctrine of reincarnation and connection to the spiritual mortal identity of the culture, themes about spiritual instrumentality based on the traditional Igobo beliefs and practices with the Hindu mantra, specifically the doctrine in the creative power of the spoken word are identical.

 Christianity

-God is esteemed by both African religion and Christianity as both the very ground being, and the necessary of life, and any form of being or existence, such as the creation itself.
+God is esteemed by both African religion and Christianity as both the very ground of being and the source of life.
 Anthropology is the basic starting place for both religions, human beings are the temporal mirrors and mediators (imago Dei) of God in the feature world.

+According to Thaddeus Metz and Motsamai Molefe, traditional African religions are monotheistic, as they center around the belief in a single, supreme God who is the creator and sustainer of the universe.
+This God is regarded as the ultimate source of life and being, similar to the monotheistic understanding found in other major world religions.

 The Christian idea of church has similarities with African traditional life in which brotherhood and the extended family play a central role.
 The Church is the Christian family, in which all are accompanied to one another through belief and baptism in Jesus Christ.
 The Church also combines those who have died and those who still live.
 This is parallel view to the African view of the family of both the living and the omitted.